Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 I became manager of the horse farm in four months.

-They were immediately put in handcuffs, and we're taking a RDU airport, and they even showed it on TV and they would send them back home.
+They were taken to RDU airport, and they even showed it on TV, and they would send them back home.

-I just think it's absolutely amazing that the people that came to Ellis Island worked very hard with pen and paper and we're able to get those that came in.
+I just think it's absolutely amazing that the people that came to Ellis Island worked very hard with pen and paper and were able to affect those that came in.

 I don't understand.

-Right and Carter put it through that it was depending on which state that wanted to deport could deport.
+White and Carter put it through that it was depending on which state that wanted to do for it could get poor.

 And they actually had it on TV here.